schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hand-held Orchestra

-A operating sound engineering technician lies a advertising at a negative hotel room.
+A operating sound engineering technician lies an advertising at a negative hotel room.

 ## Comrade